Qiskit/RFCs/README.md

 closing/approving the RFC.

 # Template
 Use the [Qiskit RFC template](0000-template.md) to prepare your RFC.
-Jupyter notebooks (.ipynb files) may also be used with the same template.

 ## License
 [License]: #license